ropensci/rentrez/README.md

          > library(devtools)
          > install_github("rentrez", "dwinter")

+##The Eutils API

+`rentrez` presumes you already know your way around the Eutils' API, [which is well documented](http://www.ncbi.nlm.nih.gov/books/NBK25500/).
+Make sure you read the documentation, and in particular, be aware of the NCBI's usage policies and try to limit very large requests to off peak (USA) times.

+The functions in `rentrez` are designed to create URLs in the form required by the api, fetch the file and parse information from it.
+Specific examples below illustrate how the functions work.

 ##Examples

 To see how the package works, let's look at a couple of possible uses of the